bengourley/Cap/readme.md

 # Cap

-A language that compiles to JavaScript, for use in the browser and node.
+Cap was my final year project for my BSc.
+It's a language that compiles to JavaScript, for use in the browser and node.
+It takes inspiration from JavaScript, CoffeeScript, Jade, Stylus, Python and ML. **The reason I'm open sourcing it is just for show.
+I wouldn't recommend using it in production, in fact, I'd definitely recommend not using it.** Feel free to try it out though, and I'm happy to help out if you get stuck with that.

 ## Intro